salesforce/OmniXAI/latest/_sources/omnixai.explainers.rst.txt

 ==========================

 This package contains all the supported explainers.
-In practice, we recommend using use :py:mod:`omnixai.explainers.tabular.TabularExplainer`, :py:mod:`omnixai.explainers.vision.VisionExplainer`, and :py:mod:`omnixai.explainers.nlp.NLPExplainer` for tabular, vision and NLP tasks, respectively.
+In practice, we recommend using use :py:mod:`omnixai.explainers.tabular.TabularExplainer`, :py:mod:`omnixai.explainers.vision.VisionExplainer`, :py:mod:`omnixai.explainers.nlp.NLPExplainer`, and :py:mod:`omnixai.explainers.timeseries.TimeseriesExplainer` for tabular, vision, NLP and time series tasks, respectively.
 To generate explanations, one only needs to specify the ML model, the pre-processing function (converting raw data into the model inputs), the post-processing function (e.g., converting the model outputs into class probabilities, optional), and the explainer names (e.g., lime, shap, gradcam):